amirmohan/epistatic-net/README.md

 2- Set `num_bits = n` and `num_delays_per_bit=d` in the `utils.py file`.

 3- Run `Scalable Epistatic Net (EN-S).ipynb` with the approproate links to the folder of uniform sampling patterns.
+Note that hyperparamters such as the regularization level and ADMM parameter's should be tuned based on the problem using cross validaiton.